 Q: How does this book differ from your other novels?
 Are there similarities?

 I tend to wander in my interests.
 But, if pressed, I'd probably say that my first major novel Faith Bass Darling's Last Garage Sale is about our relationship to the inanimate things in our lives, our possessions, and my second West with Giraffes is about our relationship with the animate things of our lives, the living creatures who share our world.
-And, to take that thought further, my next novel Mockingbird Summer is about not just the creatures who share our world, but specifically the other humans with whom we share the world.
-But, truly, the only thing that is really the same is the author's voice and style, which I hope is strong enough to recognize and be always entertainingly enlightening.
+And, to take that thought further, my next novel Mockingbird Summer is about not just the creatures who share our world, but specifically the other humans with whom we share it.
+But, truly, the only thing that is the same is the author's voice and style, which I hope is strong enough to recognize and to be always entertainingly enlightening.

 Q: You have quite a unique voice.
 How would you describe your style?

+Well, thanks.
 I'm told my style is "humorously serious."
 I like that.
 Robert Frost nailed what a good piece of writing should do, saying it "begins in delight and ends in wisdom."
 A good story, the kind that stays with you and gives you food for thought, packs a velvet punch––so it must have some gravitas to it, but it should be delivered lightly and with a dash of joy.
 That's what I'm aiming for in all my novels, the past ones and the ones still to come.

 Q: What is next?
 Any projects you can tell us about?